19 essential tips for visiting ESCAPE Penang

 5. Rent a locker straight away

-As soon as you pass through the entry gates, you’ll see a group of lockers directly in front of you.
-Now’s the best time to rent one and sort your stuff out before entering the park.
+As soon as you pass through the entry gates, youโ€™ll see a row of lockers directly in front of you.
+Itโ€™s a good idea to rent one at this point and sort out your belongings before heading into the park.

-The lockers cost RM15 for a full-day rental.
-The fee is non-refundable but you can open and close the lockers an unlimited number of times during the day, so they’re quite good value.
-The small lockers are deceptively spacious and have room for a family of four’s towels, clothes and water bottles, etc.
+Lockers cost RM19 for a full-day rental.
+The fee is non-refundable, but you can open and close them as many times as you like throughout the day, which makes them good value.
+The small lockers are surprisingly spacious, with enough room for a family of fourโ€™s towels, clothes and water bottles.

 6. Get your harness and onto the chairlift first thing

-Next on your admin list after sorting the locker should be getting your harness fitted; the harness station is to the left of the main entrance area.
-This is a quick process but the queues will form early in the morning because everyone (aside from kids who’ll get fitted with smaller harnesses at each ride) needs one to participate in most of the theme park activities.
-Note that you can keep your harness on you for the entire day if you prefer, even when using the waterpark rides.
+Next on your admin list after sorting the locker should be getting your harness fitted.
+The harness station is located to the left of the main entrance area.
+Itโ€™s a fairly quick process, but queues tend to build early in the morning since everyone, aside from small children who are fitted with smaller harnesses at each ride, needs one to take part in most of the theme park activities.
+You can also keep your harness on for the entire day if you prefer, even when using the waterpark rides, although most people take them off when they’re in the water.

-Next, head straight for the cable car and make your way towards the Zip Coaster, which is known as one of the star attractions.
-As a safety precaution, only one set of riders can zip along at a time, so the throughput is quite slow.
-Queues will form quickly from about 10:30am onwards, so it’s best to get up here ASAP.
-The cable car takes about 10-15 minutes and is an attraction in itself.
+After that, head straight for the cable car and make your way up towards the Zip Coaster, one of the parkโ€™s main attractions.
+As a safety measure, only one set of riders can go at a time, so throughput is quite limited.
+Queues start to build from around 10.30am onwards, so itโ€™s best to head up there as early as possible.
+The cable car journey itself takes around 10 to 15 minutes and is an attraction in its own right.
+Alternatively, you can travel to the top on scooters in about 5 minutes, although you may need to wait for one to become available.

 7. Bring lots of water with you

-With the spacious and accessible lockers, it’s a good idea to bring your own water with you for when you get thirsty.
-There aren’t any water fountains on site and the only other option is to buy bottled mineral water from the shop (although this is reasonably priced at RM3).
+With the spacious and accessible lockers, itโ€™s a good idea to bring your own water with you for when you get thirsty.
+There arenโ€™t any water fountains on site, and the only alternative is to buy bottled mineral water from the shop, although this is reasonably priced at RM3.

-You are exposed to the sun throughout the day and the physical exertion of some of the rides (or rather getting to the start of them) means a thirst will build up.
-When you enter the rope section of the theme park, you can take the water with you as there’s space to leave it at the ride entrances.
+Youโ€™ll be exposed to the sun throughout the day, and the physical effort involved in some of the rides, or simply getting to their starting points, means youโ€™ll likely build up a thirst.
+When you head into the rope section of the adventure park, you can bring your water with you, as there is space to leave it at the ride entrances.

 8. Mealtimes and dining options